johnardavies/Admin/Useful bash.md

 **Getting the names of text files .txt in a folder that contain a word e.g. covid. ggrep on mac seems to work better than grep**\
 `$ ggrep -i -l -r --include="*.txt" "Covid" folder_file_path`

+**Searches a sql script for text strings that have "scratch" in them, returning just those strings**\
+`$ grep -o "scratch\S*" script.sql`
+The S keeps matching non-whitespace till you hit the end of the string`

 **Showing the unique lines in a fike** \
 `$ sort file.txt | xargs -n 1| uniq`\
 Piping sort to uniq can do this, but may fail with whitespace.
 Piping the sort to xargs -n 1 first strips out trailing and leading whitespace